jonahbeckford/dk/docs/SPECIFICATION.md

 Some variables are available in the Value Shell Language (VSL); see [Variables available in VSL](#variables-available-in-vsl)

-All variables are available in thunk `.function.args` and `.function.envmods`.
+All variables are available in `.forms.function.args` and `.forms.function.envmods`.

 #### ${SLOT.slotname}

-The output directory for the thunk.
+The output directory for the form function.

-User-specified types are registered with a thunk controller while built-in types are recognized by thunk controllers.
+User-specified types are registered with a build system while built-in types are recognized by build systems.

 As of August 2025 the only built-in type is the `File.Agnostic` and `File._abi_` types.

-Output directories for the install thunk controller are the end-user installation directories, while for other thunk controllers the output directory may be a sandbox temporary directory.
+Output directories for the build system in install mode are the end-user installation directories, while for other modes the output directory may be a sandbox temporary directory.

-Expressions are only evaluated if *all* the output types the expression uses are valid for the thunk controller.
-For example, an expression that uses the output directory `${SLOT.File.Darwin_arm64}` will be skipped by the install thunk controller if the end-user machine's ABI is not `darwin_arm64`.
+Expressions are only evaluated if *all* the output types the expression uses are valid for the build system.
+For example, an expression that uses the output directory `${SLOT.File.Darwin_arm64}` will be skipped by the build system in install mode if the end-user machine's ABI is not `darwin_arm64`.

 More generally: